eastgenomics/eggd_conductor/README.md

 - `VALIDATE_SAMPLESHEET` (optional): Perform samplesheet validation and exit on invalid sheet
 - `DEVELOPMENT` (optional): Name output project with 003 prefix and date instead of 002_{RUN_ID}_{ASSAY} format
 - `TESTING` (optional): Terminates all jobs and clears output files after launching - for testing use only
-- `BCL2FASTQ_JOB_ID` (optional):  use output fastqs of a previous bcl2fastq job instead of performing demultiplexing
+- `DEMULTIPLEX_JOB_ID` (optional):  use output fastqs of a previous demultiplexing job instead of performing demultiplexing
--  `BCL2FASTQ_OUT` (optional): Path to store bcl2fastq output, if not given will default parent of sentinel file.
+-  `DEMULTIPLEX_OUT` (optional): Path to store demultiplexing output, if not given will default parent of sentinel file.
 Should be in the format project:path

 ## Jira Integration